Nao974/M-BOXE_MANAGER_TK/README.md

 # M-BOXE_MANAGER_TK
 [Version Française](https://github.com/Nao974/M-BOXE_MANAGER_TK/blob/master/README_FR.md)

-To manage your M-BOXE Servo-motor with GUI from a Rapsberry Pi by I2C
+To manage your M-BOXE Servo-motor with GUI from a Rapsberry Pi by I2C.

 <img src="https://github.com/Nao974/M-BOXE_MANAGER_TK/blob/master/screenshoot/Manager_TK.png" title="Screenshoot Menu" alt="ScrenShoot Menu">

 ## First of all

-This program is an implementation of the `mboxe.py` library, allowing to parameterize and order an M-Boxe whose construction is detailed in the repository [M-BOXE] (https://github.com/Nao974/M-BOXE/blob/master/README.md)
+This program is an implementation of the `mboxe.py` library, allowing to parameterize and order an M-Boxe whose construction is detailed in the repository [M-BOXE](https://github.com/Nao974/M-BOXE/blob/master/README.md).

 ## Contents

 `Ah_I2C.py` Libraries for I2C protocol from the ADAFRUIT_I2C library
 `M-BOXE.py` Class defining the M-BOXE object with parameter and function based on the Ah-I2C.py library